OpenBMB/MiniCPM-V/README.md

 ### Local WebUI Demo <!-- omit in toc -->

-You can easily build your own local WebUI demo with Gradio use the following commands.
+You can easily build your own local WebUI demo with Gradio using the following commands.

 ```shell
 pip install -r requirements.txt